Our Privacy Promise

 - Where we as a charity have a legitimate interest.
 Where we have a legitimate interest, we must ensure that we are not harming any of your interests or rights and only use it in a manner that you would reasonably expect us to.
 For example, we have a legitimate interest in using our supporters’ data, contacts and preferences for the purposes you would expect; in marketing to supporters; and research to better understand who our supporters are and to better target our fundraising activity.
 We also have a legitimate interest in fraud prevention and informing authorities about possible criminal acts or security threats.

-5. Protecting and sharing your information
+5. Protecting and sharing your personal data

 How we protect your personal data.

 - Password security.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping the password confidential.
 You agree not to share that password with anyone else.
+You will never be asked to provide it by any of our IT or support staff.
+If you are asked, decline and report the request.

 You should be aware that the use of the Internet is not entirely secure and although we will do our best to protect your personal data we cannot guarantee the security or integrity of any personal information which is transferred from you or to you via the Internet.
 Any transmission is at your own risk.